London South Bank University (LSBU)

 Ahead of completing your Personal Statement you should to familiarise yourself with the schools within the MSTA by researching our individual websites and connecting links.

 Perseid School is the lead school in the partnership and will be coordinating the recruitment process.
-We anticipate the interview process will consist of two stages and will involve a visit to LSBU and will incorporate English and Maths tests and an interview, before successful candidates are invited to Perseid School for an interview.
+We anticipate the interview process will consist of two stages and will involve an interview with LSBU, suitable candidates will then be invited to Perseid School for an interview.
 MSTA and LSBU will make joint offers to successful candidates.